Syrian forces pound cities as Obama, Putin meet

 The head of the U.N. observation mission in Syria, General Robert Mood, is to brief the U.N.
 Security Council in New York on Tuesday, three days after his mission was suspended due to security concerns.

-Mood said on Sunday he was worried about civilians trapped in the central city of Homs, epicenter of the revolt against Assad, whose residents say they have been pummeled by mortar and rocket fire almost every day since early June.
+Mood said on Sunday he was worried about civilians trapped in the central city of Homs, epicentre of the revolt against Assad, whose residents say they have been pummelled by mortar and rocket fire almost every day since early June.

 French Foreign Ministry spokesman Bernard Valero said the "relentless repression of the regime, and in particular in the city of Homs" meant it was more necessary than ever for the United Nations to enforce Annan's failing peace plan.